pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 But the generated file is not perfect.
 This is an example of the generated RBS.

-(NOTE: If some talks mention more smart RBS generators, I'll mention it here)

 This example uses `rbs prototype`.

 The generated RBS contains many "untyped" definitions.
 For example, the `foo` method looks receives an Integer and returns a String, but the generated RBS does not contain this information.
 It only shows they are "untyped".